jianle/jianle.github.com/source/_posts/hive-remote-debug.md

 Parameters:

-recursive=&lt;y|n&gt;             Should child JVMs also be started in debug mode.
-Default: y port=&lt;port_number&gt;          Port on which main JVM listens for debug connection.
-Default: 8000 mainSuspend=&lt;y|n&gt;           Should main JVM wait with execution for the debugger to connect.
-Default: y childSuspend=&lt;y|n&gt;          Should child JVMs wait with execution for the debugger to connect.
+recursive=<y|n>             Should child JVMs also be started in debug mode.
+Default: y port=<port_number>          Port on which main JVM listens for debug connection.
+Default: 8000 mainSuspend=<y|n>           Should main JVM wait with execution for the debugger to connect.
+Default: y childSuspend=<y|n>          Should child JVMs wait with execution for the debugger to connect.
 Default: n swapSuspend                 Swaps suspend options between main and child JVMs
 ```